dishajk/Notes/updatingIMSc60.md

 "abstract":"abstract of the talk", "dateTime":"yyyy-mm-dd hh:mm"
 "time": "hh:mm - hh:mm",
-"zoom": null				//change the value to 1 if the talk is happening offline "youtubeLink": "livestream url"		//if zoom, then provide a link to matsciencechannel }
+"zoom": null,
+"youtubeLink": "livestream url"
+}
 ```
+If the talk is happening over zoom use `"zoom": 1` and provide a link to matsciencechannel for `"youtubeLink"`

 ## Gallery